klsalerno/Music-Trivia-Bot/README.md

 Music-Trivia-Bot is an open source project for a Discord Bot for the course *Open Source Computing*.

-Download: URL here

-## About the Bot
+## Misson Statement / About the Bot

 This bot is constructed as a way for quiz users in a Discord server on music related questions.